 Lean forward a little, bending at the hips.
 This is how you’ll carry a bigger and heavier backpack.
 It’s your body’s way of maintaining balance and not falling backwards.

 Gear on the outside?

-Backpack adjustment is not a once only activity – it is something that should be checked and felt regularly through out a hike, readjusted as you add or remove weight from your pack, and each time you put your backpack back on.
+Backpack adjustment is not a once only activity – it is something that should be checked regularly through out a hike, readjusted as you add or remove weight from your pack, and each time you put your backpack back on.
 The fit will slowly shift away from what you have originally set and be different over time.